 DISCUSSION:

 The generation of human hepatic progenitor cells from pluripotent stem cells on a large scale could represent a promising alternative to cadaver-derived material.
 Protocol standardization and reproducibility are key to ensure technology translation and impact for biomedical research.
 To address this, previous work has focused on developing a stepwise differentiation protocol from hESC and iPSCs using defined additives and matrices15,23–28.
-By doing this, hepatocyte phenotype and reproducibility have been improved, permitting the semiautomation of the differentiation process19.
-The system presented is strengthened by its combination of -the-shelf cell culture media and a facile hepatocyte differentiation system.
+By doing this, hepatocyte phenotype and reproducibility have been improved, permitting the semi-automation of the differentiation process19.
+The system presented is strengthened by its combination with off-the-shelf cell culture media and a facile hepatocyte differentiation system.

 Previously, pluripotent cell density prior to the start of the differentiation protocol was highlighted as a key variable to achieve a homogenous population of hepatic progenitor cells26.
-Using this more refined procedure, it is possible to generate large numbers of stem cell-derived hepatic progenitors in a stepwise manner using a range of cell densities.
+Using this more refined procedure, it is possible to generate large numbers of stem cell-derived hepatic progenitors in a stepwise manner using a range of starting cell densities.
 At day 5, definitive endoderm induction was validated by Sox17 staining (Figure 3).
 Efficient and robust differentiation into definitive endoderm was achieved with both tested ESC and iPSC lines, with more than 80% expressing Sox17 (Figure 3).
 At day 10, hepatic progenitors displayed a uniform cobblestone-like morphology, and liver stem cell markers were highly enriched for both AFP and HNF4α (>86%, Figure 4).
-Using a combination of manual and semiautomated technologies it was possible to perform differentiation in multiple plate formats19.
+Using a combination of manual and semi-automated technologies it was possible to perform differentiation in multiple plate formats19.

 In its current form, cell differentiation is suitable for in vitro based experimentation.
 However, cell enrichment would likely be required before clinical application to ensure that a homogenous population of hepatic progenitors are prepared for delivery.